MusicDataset/md_homepage/content/musics/s/SonatainA-FlatMajorHob.XVI:46I.Allegromoderato(1)-Joseph Haydn.md

 ---
-title: Joseph Haydn - Sonata in A-Flat Major Hob.
+title: Sonata in A-Flat Major Hob.
 XVI46 I. Allegro moderato (1)
 description: This is the description for Sonata in A-Flat Major Hob.
 XVI46 I. Allegro moderato by Joseph Haydn
 composers: [Joseph Haydn]
 periods: [Classical]